River-Mochi/CS2-Templates/docs/PrefabSystemGuide.md

 ### 2) Prefab-Entity (ECS entity with `PrefabData`)
 - An entity tagged with `Game.Prefabs.PrefabData` that holds prefab-side components whose type names end in **Data**.
 - **Important:** mods commonly edit these (ex: School**Data**, Workplace**Data**).
-- Not every PrefabBase field has a 1:1 PrefabData equivalent (not all expose easy tuning knobs).
+- Not every PrefabBase field has a 1:1 prefab-side `*Data` equivalent (not all expose easy tuning knobs).

 ### 3) Instance Entity (placed building / vehicle / citizen)